 That said, this is not a breed we would recommend for families with young children, especially if they are novice dog owners.
 This breed will require consistent training and careful early socialization.

 If these are not provided consistently and with some skill, you could end up with a dog who has some aggressive tendencies toward strangers or other animals.
-While that is true of many dogs, it can become especially dangerous with a large, powerful breed such as the Akita.
+While that is true of many dogs, it can become especially dangerous with a large, powerful breed such as the this.

 Banned in some locations